AnalogCyan/DoR/README.md

 # 🔗 DoR - DNS over RNG

-I had the stupid idea of a DNS server that just spits out random IP addresses, thus sending you to random websites on every request.
+DoR (DNS over RNG) is a parody project inspired by the various DNS-over-[protocol] standards.
+It's a DNS server that returns random IP addresses, sending you to random websites on every request.
+This project is meant for fun and entertainment purposes only.

-So I made it.
-It's bad.

-I threw this together in an afternoon.
-It's extremely unoptimized, slow, and barely tested.
-This project is NOT in a state where it can practically function as a real DNS server.
+The server has been updated to be more efficient, but it is still not recommended to use as your primary DNS server.
+Use this project at your own risk, and enjoy the chaos it brings.

+## Features

+- Returns random IP addresses from a pre-generated JSON file containing IP addresses with valid HTML pages
+- Generates a new JSON file with IP addresses if it doesn't exist or is older than 30 days
+- More efficient and faster than the initial version, but still not suitable for production use

+## Warning

-Obviously DO NOT use this as your real DNS server, unless you just love inflicting chaos upon yourself I guess...
+Do not use this as your real DNS server unless you're intentionally seeking chaos and randomness in your browsing experience.

-I plan on rewriting this to be more practical and usable (but still horrendously bad and evil) eventually...
+## Future Plans

+While this project is currently functional, it remains untested.
+Further optimizations and improvements may be added to make it more usable, albeit still chaotic and unpredictable.